Last update: December 2023

 If, even after the 3rd reminder, the Customer does not pay the outstanding invoice in full, Carvolution is entitled to terminate the Contract without notice according to Section 21.1., to collect the vehicle immediately and to bill the expenses associated with this measure as follows:

-Furthermore, the outstanding invoice amount (including the reminder fees) can be handed over to a collection agency for the purpose of collection.
+Furthermore, the outstanding invoice amount (including the reminder fees) can be transferred to a collection agency for collection.
 In addition to the payment of the invoice amount, the Customer shall also be obliged to reimburse all costs (in particular collection costs) arising from default in payment.

-The additional fees for services or expenses which the Customer desires (remuneration for extra insurance benefits) or which are incurred by his behaviour (e.g. lump sum for cleaning) are contained in the tariff provisions.
-These relate, for example, to the costs of re-issuing the vehicle registration document and, if applicable, the licence plates if the place of registration is changed to another canton.
+The additional fees for services or expenses which the Customer desires (remuneration for extra insurance benefits) or which are incurred by his behaviour (e.g. lump sum for cleaning) are specified in the tariff provisions.
+These relate, for example, to the costs of re-issuing the vehicle registration document and, if applicable, the number plates if the place of registration is changed to another canton.

 If the applicable rate of value-added tax changes during the term of the Contract, the prices affected by this (such as the subscription fee, other fees noted in these T&Cs as well as the rates according to the tariff provisions) will be adjusted accordingly (principle of pass-on).
 If other public-law levies are newly introduced or abolished or their amount is changed, the prices affected by this shall also be adjusted.